EPD Australasia

 The PCR development timeline anticipates open consultation starting in September 2018 with a publication date of April 2019.

-If you would like to get involved or know more see here or, for contact detail of the appointed PCR moderator, contact the Australasian EPD Secretariat.
+If you would like to know more see here or, for contact detail of the appointed PCR moderator, contact the Australasian EPD Secretariat.

 Latest News